christopher5106/christopher5106.github.io/_posts/2016-07-14-element-research-torch-rnn-tutorial.markdown

 with an hidden state of size 7 to predict the new word in a dictionary of 10 words.

-THis RNN remembers the last 5 steps or words in our sequence.
+In this example, the RNN remembers the last 5 steps or words in our sequence.
+So, the backpropagation through time will be limited to the last 5 steps.

 **1. Compute the hidden state at each time step**